Aaron Palachi

 Aaron has several publications and has presented research on various topics at both national and international research conferences on a range of topics, with the goal of continuing his learning and sharing knowledge.

-In his leisure time, Aaron enjoys cooking, music, and going on adventures with his dog.
+In his leisure time, Aaron enjoys trying out new recipes, music, and going on adventures with his dog.

 Aaron Palachi’s practice includes the following services: